aphyr/partitions-post/README.markdown

  who I invited to join me in writing this post.*

-Partitions are a contentious matter.
-Some claim that modern IP networks are reliable and that we are too concerned with designing for *theoretical* failure modes.
-They often accept that single-node failures are common, but we can <a href="http://blog.voltdb.com/clarifications-cap-theorem-and-data-related-errors/">reliably detect and handle those failures</a>.
+Network partitions are a contentious subject.
+Some claim that modern networks are reliable and that we are too concerned with designing for *theoretical* failure modes.
+They often accept that single-node failures are common, but argue that we can <a href="http://blog.voltdb.com/clarifications-cap-theorem-and-data-related-errors/">reliably detect and handle thems</a>.
 Conversely, others <a href="http://www.rgoarchitects.com/files/fallacies.pdf">subscribe</a>
 to Peter Deutsch's <a